dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/how-to-create-control-binding.md

 ## How to create a bound control and format the displayed data

 With Windows Forms data binding, you can format the data displayed in a data-bound control by using the **Formatting and Advanced Binding** dialog.

-### To bind a control and format the displayed data

 01. Connect to a data source.
 For more information, see [Connecting to a Data Source](/dotnet/framework/data/adonet/connecting-to-a-data-source).